Hani and Sheh Mureed: Union and departure to unknown world

 Although Mir Chakar married Hani, he was unable to consummate the marriage.
 Whenever he approached Hani, he would freeze as if paralyzed.
-For years he carried on this way and realised that Hani can never truly be his.
-When he found out that Sheh Murid had returned, he yold Hani that Sheh Murid was a great man and deserved her, so he divorced her and told her she was free to go to Sheh Murid.
+For years he carried on this way and realized that Hani can never truly be his.
+When he found out that Sheh Murid had returned, he told Hani that Sheh Murid was a great man and deserved her, so he divorced her and told her she was free to go to Sheh Murid.

-Hani, who had not forgotten her first and only love, decided to go to him, she told him that Mir Chakar had realised his mistake and has now freed her so that Sheh Murid and her could be together.
+Hani, who had not forgotten her first and only love, decided to go to him, she told him that Mir Chakar had realized his mistake and has now freed her so that Sheh Murid and her could be together.
 But Sheh Murid told her that he had now reached a different level and cannot step down from that level to take her she was a means by which he had reached closer to Allah.
 He took leave of her.
 On the following day Murid visited his father's camel herd, chose a white she-camel, mounted her, and disappeared from mortal eyes.
-He has become the immortal saint of the Baloch, and the common belief among the Baloch is that ta jahan ast, Sheh Murid ast (Until the living world, Sheh Murid remains immortal.)
+He has become the immortal saint of the Baloch, and the common belief among the Baloch is that: ta jahan ast, Sheh Murid ast ("Until the living world, Sheh Murid remains immortal").